slipset/clojureinfo/README.md

 After a while, I found there was a conference called [clojure/conj](http://clojure-conj.org) which has some very nice talks.
 Also there is [Clojure/West](http://clojurewest.org).
 Two of my favourites from these are [Zack Oates](https://www.youtube.com/watch?v=0GzzFeS5cMc) and [Bruce Hauman](https://www.youtube.com/watch?v=j-kj2qwJa_E).

+# What about the types
+For me the discussion with myself wether or not strong typing is good never ceases.
+In my domain, which is web-applications, we generally tend to send JSON around to various rest-apis.
+We fetch this data by querying databases with SQL, and we persist in the same way.
+So in your average Java app, you consume JSON, convert it to some domain object and then create some sql based on the domain object to persist it.
+Add to that a liberal amount of annotations which are also not always checked by the compiler, and you start wondering how types help you at all.
+[Jessica Kerr](https://twitter.com/jessitron) nails this in this [talk](https://www.youtube.com/watch?v=GFQqyXoL0YQ)

 # What editor?
 Personally, setting this whole development environment thing up was a slight struggle, since [clojure on emacs](https://github.com/clojure-emacs) was not as dominant as it is today.
 Searching around, you still found references to Slime and nnrepl.el.
 This is much simpler now.
 Either you use Emacs with [CIDER](https://github.com/clojure-emacs/cider), vi (please forgive me) with [fireplace](https://github.com/tpope/vim-fireplace), or the excellent [cursive](https://cursiveclojure.com) if you use Intellij.